 In connection with IP enforcement, he has led valuation and damages analysis efforts, reverse engineering efforts, and managed multi-defendant cases in the federal courts and at the International Trade Commission.

-At Dolby Laboratories, he led IP licensing strategy and strategic business development initiatives, including the documentation of licensing pools, standards body relationships and M&A efforts, as Dolby prevailed as the dominant digital audio codec format.
+At Dolby Laboratories, he led IP licensing strategy and strategic business development initiatives, including the documentation of licensing pools, standard body relationships and M&A efforts.
+Under his direction, Dolby prevailed as the dominant digital audio codec format.